eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 ### DataNeedsService

-The `DataNeedsService` allows the outbound-connector to query data needs, described in section [data need configuration](../1-running/OPERATION.md#data-need-configuration).
+The `DataNeedsService` allows the outbound connector to query data needs, described in section [data need configuration](../1-running/OPERATION.md#data-need-configuration).
-This allows the outbound-connector to implement complex routing logic based on the data need.
+This allows the outbound connector to implement complex routing logic based on the data need.